 Yet people disappoint him and compassion escapes him; with their physical social structures foreclosing, even family functions are fluttering in favor of the blue light of a digital existence (Why are WalMart touch-screen self-checkouts wrapped in plastic too?)
 And these people, your own families–those who find themselves without identity and filled with the most fear–are informing themselves primarily through a disproportionate amount of media consumption–News Networks, Netflix.
 What season of Ozark are you on?
 Sanctity is lost, minds are hollow.
 “Tom Hanks, give us our orders.”

 IN A SOCIETY IN A SOCIETY IN A SOCIETY where the most prevalent and widest accepted form of social equity is “open mindedness,” we succumb to an endless vacuum of swirling personal, communal and familial morality.
 For years, “Open Your Mind” is whispered in our ears as we painstakingly spread our legs for new life to rush in.
 We’ve been bread for this psychotic break in reality.
 The way most people have structured their morality (or life approach) is through the provided guidelines from religious storytelling and ancient text (even if they’re loosely related, or perhaps even in direct contradiction to it).
 Our collective and individual fears were moralized and have given us behaviors to act out in times of crises, confusion or threat.
-Societal structures (government institutions and corporations) used to have to compete with Western religions on how to guide peoples’ fears and what to tell them to do.
+Societal structures (government institutions and corporations) used to have to compete with Western religions on how to guide peoples’ fears and what to tell them what to do.
 Can – should – will science govern morality?
 But no matter – your Instagram insights and analytics tell you when to bend the knee; IG keeps you open-minded and ready to pivot, right?
 On your game, guided.
 That is, until the algorithm inevitably changes at the whim of a de-moralized data scientist.
 Then what?

 When Jared left football, he left an identity, an IP address within a social network of understanding where he stood.
 That’s when he realized his social media profile produced a stronger signal than did his physical existence.
 No practice, no weight sessions, no Sunday fight.
 The actions required of a professional athlete informed him of his personality more than anything else in the world.
 When those stop, crisis walks in.
 When we’re not running into each other we lose a mechanism of identity formation.
 For the lucky ones, family or prior interests to sports can sometimes produce stronger behavioral influences and provide some type of personality retention from prior behavioral downloads.